atefehMohseni/SmartSQLiFuzzer/README.md

 # SmartSQLiFuzzer
 Version 0.9

-SmartSQLiFuzzer contains two major applications:
+SmartSQLiFuzzer contains two primary applications:

-'sqli' which stands for generating mutated SQLi queries to a specified server by using Genetic Algorithm and 'testwebapp' which is plays like a WAF to that victim website server to prevent SQLi attacks The result shown after ruuning the program (with more than two generations in genetic AL.) the WAF is unable to detect SQLi.
+'sqli' which generates mutated SQLi queries to a web server by using Genetic Algorithm and

+'testwebapp' which is a simplified WAF (Web Application Firewall) protecting the victim web server from SQLi attacks.

+You might run the program with more than two generations in genetic AL. to circumvent the WAF SQLi detection mechanism.

-Installation guid :
+Installation guide :
-run .exe files existed in Debug folder in eacha app(the details of installation will be added ASAP)
+run .exe files existed in Debug folder in each app(the details of installation will be added ASAP)

-Note: In this version the SQLi attack will be targeted the http headers only
+Note: In this version, the SQLi attack will be targeted the HTTP headers only.